 CREEPY GELATIN EXPERIMENT

 We love a bit of gross science, so making a heart out of gelatin is really as creepy as it gets!
 Although we set this up for Halloween science, you can make all sorts of gelatin molds for the kids to explore and even taste (if they dare).
-We also have a zombie brain mold.
 Read more…

 You can’t have a list of edible science experiments without mentioning fake snot!
 Another gross, creepy science activity that my kiddo loves is making fake snot.
 Read more…